Excelling at Customer Centricity, the ECC Programme

 Education Adviser HSMAI Region Europe

-Mia Touzin Leffler is responsible for HSMAI Region Europe’s Winning for Customers – The HSMAI Service Pledge program.
+Mia Touzin Leffler is responsible for HSMAI Region Europe’s Winning for Customers – The HSMAI ECC Programme.

-See HSMAI’s Mia Touzin Leffler, who researched and worked on the development of the program, explain why you should have a Service Pledge
+See HSMAI’s Mia Touzin Leffler, who researched and worked on the development of the program, explain why you should have a ECC Programme

 Mia´s combination of senior roles held in the service and hotel industry and in hotel and tourism higher education makes her interpretation of customer experience research in todays business environment very pertinent.
 Her findings indicate that ‘tomorrow’s winners are companies that invest in their company culture and bring the customer experience onto the boardroom agenda’.